Movile/rapiddo-ios-style-guide/MPAY.md

     }
 }

-extension MyScreenViewController: SmartViewController {
+extension MyScreenViewController: HasCustomView {
-    typealias SmartView = MyScreenView
+    typealias CustomView = MyScreenView
 }
 ```

 # Style Guide

-In order to maintain our status as a highly-scalable superapp, all Rapiddo code must follow these guidelines.
-This is not a complete list by any means, so feel free to make your own suggestions!
+In order to maintain our status as a highly-scalable superapp, all MovilePay code must follow these guidelines.
+This is not a complete list by any means, so feel free to add your own suggestions!

 ## Regarding Frameworks

 Please do not import frameworks "just because".
 Try to do things natively, only importing frameworks if it means a massive improvement for every provider (such as `Cartography` and `PromiseKit`).
-Remember that this is not a regular app - if we imported frameworks for every little thing our binary would be in the gigabytes.
+Remember that this is not a regular app - Because we're an SDK, we need to be lightweight.
+If you need a very specific interaction, you can make the host apps provide this info through `MovilePayDelegate`.

 ## Naming